fisodd/www-fisodd-com/content/post/_index.rst

 Posts
 #####

-A collection of articles not necessarily related directly to any of the projects or repositories described on this server.
+A few articles and opinions not necessarily related directly to any of the projects or repositories described on this server.